How Digital is changing the workplace?

-Remember the early 90s, when the mobile phones were not there.
-The only way to communicate to an out of office employee was landline phone or personal message via a colleague.
+Remember the early 90s, when mobile phones were not there?
+The only way to communicate with an out-of-office employee was via landline phone or personal message via a colleague.
 Today there is no distinction between professional and personal lives as we are always connected.

 From Baby Boomers to Gen Z, today’s workplace contains a mixture of generations.
 Everyone has grown up in a very different environment of technological and cultural experiences but still, all face similar challenges at work such as information overload, and daily changing technology.

 Employees want to be connected across devices and with their colleagues and processes during their workdays

 With digital enablement, IT service departments most benefit from services like virtual desktops, software upgrades, and remote support are possible.

 By adopting a digital workplace, an organization gets diverse benefits:

 Increased employee productivity – with direct communication via digital channels with partners, colleagues, and customers

 Increased employee retention – due to increased engagement retention has gone up.
 Many companies qualify for the best place to work